 To make this less of a stress, make sure you have some cash set aside, all these things cost a lot more than you might think.

-5 Do your due diligence
+5 Do your due diligence on your new farm

 When you think you have found the homestead of your dreams, make sure that you make your offer conditional on a few things, at least on finance – this gives you an out if you find something that you do not like about the property during your due diligence.